-New York hospitals must provide charity care, and in order to be reimbursed hospitals may charge no more than a nominal fee to patients with incomes at or below 100% FPL, and are to provide discounted care on a sliding scale basis to patients with incomes between 100% and 300% FPL.
+NEW YORK hospitals must provide charity care and, in order to be reimbursed, hospitals may charge no more than a nominal fee to patients with incomes at or below 100% FPL and must provide discounted care on a sliding scale basis to patients with incomes between 100% and 300% FPL.
 Hospitals cannot charge uninsured patients whose income is under 300% FPL more than what the hospitals receive from Medicare, Medicaid, or the highest volume payer for that hospital.